Metamorphosis in the Classroom

 Multisensory Artmaking

-During a demonstration of plasticine techniques, Alejandra tells her students, “I want you to roll it in your hands.
+During a demonstration of plasticine techniques, Alejandra told her students, “I want you to roll it in your hands.
 Then I want you to smell it.
 Then I want you to break it down a bit.
 And when it is warm in your hands, then you start sculpting.”

 After kneading and sniffing her plasticine, one student declared, "It smells like Princess Bubblegum!"